ufz/ogs/web/content/docs/tools/model-preparation/compute-node-areas-from-surface-mesh/index.md

  2. The tool [ExtractSurface]({{< ref "extract-surface" >}}) was applied:
  `ExtractSurface -i hex_6x7x3.vtu -o hex_6x7x3_surface.vtu`
   The generated surface mesh contains a property "bulk_node_ids" assigned to the mesh nodes that contains the original subsurface mesh node ids.
  3. Finally `ComputeNodeAreasFromSurfaceMesh -i hex_6x7x3_surface.vtu` generates two text files (`hex_6x7x3_surface.txt` and `hex_6x7x3_surface.csv`).
-The txt file is usable as boundary condition input file for OGS-5 simulation.
+The TXT file is usable as boundary condition input file for OGS-5 simulation.
 The first column of the text file contains the original mesh node id (see image above), the second column the associated area.
 For example to the corner node 168 an area of 0.25 is associated.
 The edge node 169 has an area value of 0.5 and the interior node 176 has an area value of 1.

 ![Result data](ExampleComputeSurfaceNodeAreasFromSurfaceMesh-Result.png)